KohlsTechnology/prometheus_bigquery_remote_storage_adapter/README.md

 https://github.com/prometheus/prometheus/tree/master/documentation/examples/remote_storage/remote_storage_adapter

-Remote read is not currently supported by this adapter.

 Billing MUST be enabled on the GCP project with the destination BigQuery tables.
 This adapter uses the "streaming inserts" API.
 More information is available here: https://cloud.google.com/bigquery/streaming-data-into-bigquery#before_you_begin

 The table schema in BigQuery should be the following format: